JetBrains/resharper-devguide/CustomLanguages/Registration/PsiLanguageService.md

 ## Parsing

-The parses uses the lexer's stream of tokens to produce a concrete syntax tree, or parse tree (aka PSI tree), that represents the structure of the file.
+The parser uses the lexer's stream of tokens to produce a concrete syntax tree, or parse tree (aka PSI tree), that represents the structure of the file.

 * **`CreateParser`** (abstract) - create an instance of `IParser`, given an `ILexer`, an `IPsiSourceFile` and an `IPsiModule`.
 The language service should return an `IParser` that can parse the custom language.
 * **`ParseFile`** - uses `CreateParser` to parse a file and create an `IFile` instance that represents the root of the PSI tree.